 #1: Buyer is responsible for removing all items from the Property.
 Please verify before you leave the Auction Pickup site that you have all of your items that you purchased and any remaining packing/moving items that you brought.

-#2: Buyer is responsible for bringing any required manpower required to move your items from the home to your vehicle.
+#2: Buyer is responsible for bringing any required manpower that is needed to move your items from the home to your vehicle.
 The Auction staff is onsite to show you where your items are located at the Pickup Site.
-We are normally very busy at these pickups and may not have time to assist with moving/Carrying items.
+We are normally very busy at these pickups and may not have time to assist with moving/carrying items.

 Yes, you must bring your own materials.